Jontybr18211/Jontybr18211/README.md

 Curious and driven AI/ML enthusiast with hands-on experience in NLP and real-world problem solving.
 Built an ML-powered crossword solver using NLTK and WordNet.
 Proficient in Python, scikit-learn, C, and Java with a strong foundation in OOPs and advanced programming concepts.

-Backed by a solid grasp of mathematics, I blend analytical thinking with practical insights to approach AI challenges creatively.
+I blend analytical thinking with practical insights to approach AI challenges creatively.
 Passionate about simplifying complex topics and sharing knowledge.
 Actively exploring deep learning, neural networks, and AI research.
 Open to exciting opportunities to learn, contribute, and grow in the world of AI.

 Let’s connect!